 Most electrodes are in the form of rings cut from tubing.
 The tubing is made from an implant grade material such as MP35N, which is often used for its electrical properties as well as its other characteristics.
 (See more below.)

 As an abrasive cutoff company, Metal Cutting is often called upon to cut tubing that is used for the purposes of ring electrodes in these medical devices.
-But sometimes that tubing needs something more — namely, features that require another of our capabilities, precision CNC Swiss machining.
+But sometimes that tubing needs something more — namely, features that require another of our capabilities, high precision CNC Swiss machining.

-Swiss Machined Features for Medical Electrodes
+Swiss Precise Machining Features for Medical Electrodes

 From the lead to the proximal distal end and along the length, these medical devices can have tubular components that are machined.
 In addition, the electrodes themselves can be machined to produce: